ESMA Opens Market-Structure Review of European Equity Trading

-ESMA has launched a call for evidence on the structure of European equity markets, using MiFIR transaction-reporting data to map how trading evolved between 2022 and 2025.
-In its April 30 announcement, the regulator said markets are still functioning well overall, with addressable liquidity stable at about 85% of total trading volume and on-book trading holding around 75% to 80%.
+ESMA has launched a call for evidence on the structure of European equity markets after reviewing MiFIR transaction-reporting data from 2022 to 2025.
+The regulator said the market still functions well overall, with addressable liquidity holding near 85% of total trading volume and on-book trading remaining around 75% to 80%.

-The notable shift is inside that mix.
-ESMA said lit continuous trading declined over the period, while activity increased in closing auctions, frequent batch auctions, and systematic internaliser trading.
-The paper also asks for feedback on how addressable liquidity should be treated under RTS 1 and whether post-trade transparency flagging may need adjustment.
+The part traders should pay attention to is where activity is moving.
+ESMA said lit continuous trading has declined over the period, with more flow shifting into closing auctions, frequent batch auctions, and systematic internaliser trading.
+The paper also asks for feedback on how liquidity should be measured and whether parts of the transparency framework, including post-trade flagging, need adjustment.

 Why it matters